ContextLab/pbs-social-committee/README.md

 3. **Templates**:
    - Customize your email content using Markdown files stored in the `templates` folder.
    - The `admin.md` template includes placeholders for dynamic content insertion.

+4. **Actions**:
+   - Once you have the events, email addresses, and templates set up, you can automate many of your tasks as a social committee member by running the appropriate [action](https://github.com/ContextLab/pbs-social-committee/actions):
+      - _Launch Events_: uses the `events.tsv` file and contents of the `templates` folder to generate automatically scheduled tasks.
+Reminder emails are sent out 24 hours before each scheduled event.
+Repeated (e.g., weekly, monthly) events are supported.
+      - _Compile Schedule_: Generates a formatted PDF of the schedule of this term's events.
+The updated PDF may always be found [here](https://github.com/ContextLab/pbs-social-committee/blob/main/events_schedule.pdf).
+This can be sent out to the department, posted on a website or in Slack, etc.
+      - _Pause Events_: at the end of the term (or if unforseen circumstances arise), you can pause event reminders by running the Pause Events action

+To run any action, navigate to the [Action tab](https://github.com/ContextLab/pbs-social-committee/actions) near the top of this page, click the desired action in the upper left, click "Run workflow" in the upper right, and then confirm by pressing the green "Run workflow" button in the menu that pops up.

 ## 🛠️ Setup